-We have audited the financial statements of the Fund, which comprise the statement of financial position as at December 31, 2020 and 2019, and the statements of comprehensive income, changes in net assets attributable to holders of Class I, Class F and Class A units and cash flows for the year ended December 31, 2020 and for the period from September 18, 2019 (inception) to December 31, 2019, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+We have audited the financial statements of the Fund, which comprise the statement of financial position as at December 31, 2021 and 2020, and the statements of comprehensive income, changes in net assets attributable to holders of Class I, Class F and Class A units and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2020 and 2019, and its financial performance and its cash flows for the year ended December 31, 2020 and for the period from September 18, 2019 (inception) to December 31, 2019 in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at December 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").